 Not all patients with diabetes experience hypoglycemia.
-Those taking insulin or antidiabetes medications (i.e., sulfonylureas and meglitinides) whose side effects include hypoglycemia may experience difficulties.
+Those taking insulin or antidiabetes medications (e.g., sulfonylureas and meglitinides) whose side effects include hypoglycemia may experience difficulties.
 An appointment scheduled after a meal or snack is recommended for those patients who are at risk of hypoglycemia.
-Most patients with diabetes are recommended to eat a meal or snack every 4-5 hours.
+Many patients with diabetes are recommended to eat a meal or snack every 4-5 hours.
 Those patients with gestational diabetes are recommended to eat every 2-3 hours.
+Dental professionals should ask patients at risk of hypoglycemia about their symptoms.
+Common symptoms of an alert level of hypoglycemia include shakiness, irritability, confusion and hunger, while symptoms of severe hypoglycemia include loss of consciousness, seizures and coma.

 To avoid hypoglycemic episodes during a dental procedure, including a prophylaxis, blood glucose values are to be obtained.
 If the blood glucose level is below 70 mg/dL, then treat the patient accordingly.
 The patient should consume 15-20 grams of a carbohydrate source (Table 5) and retest their blood glucose level 15 minutes later.
 If the blood glucose value is above 70 mg/dL, the patient should consume a meal or snack to prevent recurrence of hypoglycemia before proceeding with dental treatment.
 If the blood glucose value is still under 70 mg/dL, repeat the treatment.
 Long appointments will require an additional blood glucose reading to make sure the values are not dropping below 70 mg/dL.
 Readings at the end of appointments are important to make sure the patient is safe to leave the office, particularly those who will be driving.